ConnectingEurope/ContextBroker-BDTI/README.md

 # CB-BDTI

+**Please note that support questions will not be monitored during the summer period of July and August. **

 CEF Context Broker integration with the Big Data Test Infrastructure.

 This Integration Solution connects a Orion Context Broker with a Cygnus,